alexromanov/alexromanov.github.io/_posts/2022-05-08-bchain-testing-2-encryption.md

 This is the second blog post in the [**"Blockchain for Test Engineers"**](https://alexromanov.github.io/2022/04/24/blockchain-testing-mindmap/) series.

-We will dive into a fascinating world of ciphers and encryption in this post.
+In the previous post we talked about **[Hashing](https://alexromanov.github.io/2022/05/01/bchain-testing-1-hashing/)**.
+Today we will dive into a fascinating world of ciphers and encryption in this post.

 ### The message to a friend